Estimated reading time: 5 minutes

 - Emotion Cards/Activities

 - Body Mapping

 When my son has a sensation, he does not necessarily link this to pain or feeling unwell.
 You can use a traffic light colour coding system to highlight the areas of your body that feel different.
 This is a great way to start off the process of linking that different feeling of being unwell.

 - Visual Support

 For those who cannot recognize that sensation of needing to go to the toilet, you can incorporate this task as part of a bedtime routine.

 At sports time at school, you can create a small visual card to show an image of a drink next to the activity.
-This gives a visual prompt to drink water while playing sports.
+This gives a visual prompt to drink water after playing sports.